A sub-genre of the Western

 - The Quick and the Dead is basically a Martial Arts Tournament (think Enter the Dragon) fought with quick-drawn revolvers.
 Made by Americans, yes.
 But its corrupt, wind-swept and decaying wasteland punctuated with a mournful Ennio Morricone inspired soundtrack hits the genre's nail right on the head.

-- The Good The Bad The Weird is a more humourous and action-paced Korean Remake of The Good, the Bad and the Ugly, set in the 1930s Manchuria.
+- The Good, The Bad, The Weird is a more humourous and action-paced Korean Remake of The Good, the Bad and the Ugly, set in the 1930s Manchuria.

 - Quentin Tarantino's Inglourious Basterds has a number of spaghetti western elements to it.
 Django Unchained follows the genre a lot more closely, considering it actually is a Western.
+Not to be outdone, Kill Bill also has several shout-outs, including reusing a lot of music from this genre.

 - The Boktai game series features a number of spaghetti elements, most notably its gunslinging protagonist, Django.
 The second game in the series was by far the most heavily influenced by the genre, but then the influences were downplayed significantly for the third game as well as the In Name Only follow-up Lunar Knights.